nikspyratos/toybox/README.md

 ##### Serverless

-Either [Laravel Vapor](https://vapor.laravel.com/) or roll-your-own setup for free with [Bref](https://bref.sh/).
-While this boilerplate is untested with Serverless, I still wanted to provide some links.
+Either [Laravel Vapor](https://vapor.laravel.com/) or roll-your-own setup for free with [Bref](https://bref.sh/). **Note**: this project is untested with serverless.
+If you get it working with any modifications, make a PR for adding your setup or instructions!

 ##### Desktop